TimGeyssens/BundlingAndMinificationForTheMasses/readme.md

-# Bundling and minification for the masses #
+# Optimus aka - Bundling and minification for the masses #

 UI layer on top of [Asp.net Web Optimization framework](http://aspnetoptimization.codeplex.com/) for [Umbraco](http://umbraco.com/), makes it possible to create script and style bundles from within the Umbraco backoffice.